A Review of Deep Reinforcement Learning for Smart Building Energy Management: Applications of DRL in a Single Building Energy Subsystem

 \section{Applications of DRL in a Single Building Energy Subsystem}

-In existing works, DRL techniques have been adopted to optimize the operation cost or energy consumption of a single building energy subsystem, e.g., a hot water heater\cite{Ruelens2019}\cite{Kazmi2018}, an HVAC system\cite{Wei2017}.
-Due to the large power consumption of HVAC systems, we mainly focus on them in this section.
-To be specific, model-free DRL methods and model-based DRL methods for HVAC control are introduced in section~\ref{s41} and section~\ref{s42}, respectively.
+In existing works, DRL techniques have been adopted to optimize the operation cost or energy consumption of a single building energy subsystem.
+Among all single building energy subsystems, HVAC and EWH\cite{Kazmi2018,Ruelens2019,Peirelinck2021} have very flexible power consumption\cite{Minoli2017}.
+Therefore, we mainly focus on them in this section.
+To be specific, model-free DRL methods for HVAC control, model-based DRL methods for HVAC control, and DRL methods for EWHs are introduced in section~\ref{s41}, section~\ref{s42}, and section~\ref{s43}, respectively.
+At the end of this section, we give a summary of existing works and provide some insights.